awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-shared-invitations.md

 If you receive an invitation to join a resource share, you must accept it to access its shared resources\.
 If you decline the invitation, you can't access the shared resources\.

-You have seven days to accept an invitation to join a resource share\.
-If you don't accept the invitation within seven days, the invitation expires and is automatically declined\.
+For the following resource types you have seven days to accept the invitation to join the share for the following resource types\.
+If you don't accept the invitation before it expires, the invitation is automatically declined\.

+**Important**
+For shared resource types **not** on the following list, you have **12 hours** to accept the invitation to join the resource share\.
+If you try to accept the invitation after 12 hours, RAM fails to process the invitation and the originating account must share the resources again to generate a new invitation\.
++ Amazon Aurora – DB clusters
++ Amazon EC2 – capacity reservations and dedicated hosts
++ AWS License Manager – License configurations
++ AWS Outposts – Local gateway route tables, outposts, and sites
++ Amazon Route 53 – Forwarding rules
++ Amazon VPC – Customer\-owned IPv4 addresses, prefix lists, subnets, traffic mirror targets, transit gateways, transit gateway multicast domains

 ------
 #### [ Console ]